 A few sections are of particular interest to me.
 The authors make clear that medieval women were not, contrary to the modern ideologically-driven myth, oppressed.
 “Women of all classes have rights in property by law and custom.
 Women can sue and be sued, make wills, make contracts, even plead their own cases in court.
 Women have been known to appear as their husbands’ attorneys. . . .
 Universities are closed to women, but they are equally closed to men except those who are being trained for the clergy, law, or medicine.
 Among the landed gentry, women are better educated than men. . . . .
 Women work outside the home at an astonishing variety of crafts and professions. . . .
 The lady of the manor takes charge of the estate while her husband is off to war, Crusade, or pilgrimage, and wives run businesses while their husbands are away.”
 Women did not serve as mid-level officials, because they did not bear weapons, but they often played high political roles, and “occupied positions of power and influence in the Church.”
 Certainly, men and women had broadly different roles, as is natural and dictated by biology (silly fantasies of Viking women warriors, the pushing of which is a big thing nowadays, not to the contrary).
 But the reality is that here, as always in the West, the relationship of men to women was one of mutual benefit and acknowledged give-and-take, not oppression (a point Jordan Peterson is fond of making, causing his enemies to wail and grind their teeth).

 The Jews primarily lived in a ghetto, which was not an inferior accommodation, as we think of it now, but “a separate, privileged community, a foreign colony, not unlike the Christian merchants’ colonies in the Levant, or the colonies of Italians and other nationalities in London.”
 The Count’s court had to hear civil cases between Jews and Christians, where justice was applied impartially, but the witness of one person of a particular religion had to be corroborated by one of his co-religionists.
-Attacks on Jews as Jews were rare; the prime threat the Jews faced was from the higher nobility, who extorted Jews when they need money (a theme of Sir Walter Scott’s Ivanhoe, which my mother read to me as a child).
+Attacks on Jews as Jews were rare; the prime threat the Jews faced was from the higher nobility, who extorted Jews when they needed money (a theme of Sir Walter Scott’s Ivanhoe, which my mother read to me as a child).
 One form this took was expelling Jews, taking their property, and later letting them return, which had happened to the Jews of Troyes seventy years before, so certainly Jews faced threats not faced by Christians.
 But in general, relations between average Jews and Christians were amicable; the ideological Jew hatred of the twentieth (and to some extent, the nineteenth) century was far in the future.

 Medicine was a rapidly developing science.
 Hospitals (contrary to the modern propaganda-driven myth, a Christian, not Muslim, invention, first organized for the general public by Saint Basil in the fourth century) were growing rapidly, and again contrary to myth, were focused on medicine, not just prayer.
-Parish churches treated other in need of care, including those with long-term disabilities, such as the blind or crippled, as well as foundlings.
+Parish churches treated others in need of care, including those with long-term disabilities, such as the blind or crippled, as well as foundlings.
 This was a society that viewed its responsibilities to those less fortunate as the responsibilities of each and all, not as the responsibility of others, much less the government, and therefore a society much less atomized than ours today.

 All in all, how was this life for the people in Troyes?
 They did not ask themselves that question, since navel gazing is a modern sport.
 They had an integral society, closely bound together, though with the same interpersonal conflicts of any society.
 They did not suffer the modern problems of alienation and isolation, the Bowling Alone problems that modern man faces.
 They lived under the rule of law, not under despotism or anarchy, as the medieval world is often portrayed in movies.
 There is a strain of thought, epitomized by James C. Scott (for example, in his recent Against the Grain), which holds that very primitive man, hunter-gatherers, were the happiest.
 Maybe they were, though they accomplished nothing, and I’d take the High Middle Ages over clam-diggers any day.
 But for an example closer to home, the life of a peasant of Troyes in 1250 wasn’t all that different from the life of the Ingalls family in Little House on the Prairie.
 Both worked the land and relied largely on themselves, their family, and their local community.
 Their life expectancy, their entertainments, and the strength and meaning they derived from their religious belief, were all basically the same.
 And most of us, reading about the Ingalls family, find their lives appealing, not terrifying.
 If we were dropped into thirteenth-century Troyes, it might be a culture shock, but I think most of us would soon find our footing and be quite happy.